ml-yj/MyPlayer/README.md

       CMakeLists.txt
 ```

-The root `CMakeLists.txt` enters the player project under `src/MyPlayer`.
+The root `CMakeLists.txt` enters the application project under `src/MyPlayer`.
 The `cmake/` directory contains reusable CMake modules for Qt discovery, dependency discovery, source collection and runtime plugin deployment. `src/ByteTrack` is built as a local source dependency for the detector pipeline.

-## External Dependencies
+## Dependencies

-The source tree expects external SDKs and binary libraries to be available next to the checkout.
-Prepare these directories at the repository root before configuring CMake:
+Large SDKs, runtime binaries, model files and test media are intentionally not included.
+Prepare dependency directories at the repository root before configuring CMake:

 ```text
 include/